Robust Identification of Differential Equations by Numerical Techniques from a Single Set of Noisy Observation: Numerical Experiments

-In our experiments, we consider PDEs containing partial derivatives up to the second order and $f$ being a polynomial with degree up to 2.
-We consider 10 features $1,u,u^2,u_x,u_x^2,uu_x,u_{xx},u_{xx}^2,uu_{xx}$, and $u_{x}u_{xx}$ as the dictionary for one dimensional PDEs and 28 for two dimensional PDEs, which exhaust all the available features up to order 2 and degree 2, e.g., $u_{xx}u_{y}$ and $u_{xy}u_{yy}$.
+We first consider PDEs containing partial derivatives up to the second order.
+Let the governing equation $f$ be a polynomial with degree up to 2.
+There are 10 features: $1,u,u^2,u_x,u_x^2,uu_x,u_{xx},u_{xx}^2,uu_{xx}, u_{x}u_{xx}$ in the dictionary for one dimensional PDEs.
+For two dimensional PDEs, there are 28 features, which contain $1,u,u_x,u_y,u_{xx},y_{xy},u_{yy}$ and their pairwise products.
+In the following examples, without specification, the spatial domain $[0,1]$ is used for one-dimensional PDEs and $[0,1]^2$ is used for two-dimensional PDEs.
+For both cases, zero Dirichlet boundary condition is used for all examples.